ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### Consumer group

 This is the way to group consumers so the processing of event is parallelized.
 The number of consumers in a group is the same as the number of partition defined in a topic.
-We are detailinh consumer group implementation in [this note](./consumers.md)
+We are detailing consumer group implementation in [this note](./consumers.md)

 ## Architecture